shraddhakannurkar/Backend-Capstone-Project/README.md

 ## Project Overview

 This is a **Java-based backend project** built using **Spring Boot**.
-It serves as the backend for a full-stack application, handling RESTful API requests, database interactions, authentication, and business logic.
-The project follows **MVC architecture** and integrates **Spring Data JPA** for database operations.
+It serves as the backend for a full-stack application, handling RESTful API requests, database interactions, authentication, and more.

 ### Key Functionalities:
 - **User Authentication & Authorization** (JWT-based authentication)